 Depression can be biological.
 Have you or another family member ever experienced depression?
 Depression also frequently coincides with symptoms of anxiety.
 Depression can also occur after difficult life stressors such as a parental divorce, bereavement or bullying.
 Sometimes though it is difficult to know what has prompted a depressive episode.

-Suffolk DBT proudly provides quality dialectical behavior therapy, a form of cognitive behavioral therapy, at their offices in Manhattan and Long Island, New York and online.
+Suffolk DBT proudly provides support for teens through quality dialectical behavior therapy, a form of cognitive behavioral therapy, at their offices in Manhattan and Long Island, New York and online.
 Their experienced NYC therapists specialize in serving teens, children, adults, and college students struggling with depression, borderline personality disorder, eating disorders, and self-harm.
 DBT therapy in Suffolk County, NY can help you or your kids to manage emotions and work through life’s challenges.